Learning Intention

 Examples

-An example of the student formations could look like this:
+A visual representation of student formations could look like this:

 Extensions